AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 ##Start Angle

-You can set starting angle for the first slice of the pie using {api:anychart.charts.Pie#startAngle}**.startAngle()**{api} method.
+You can set starting angle for the first slice of the pie using {api:anychart.charts.Pie#startAngle}startAngle(){api} method.
 In the sample below the start angle is shifted to 45°.

 ```
 chart.startAngle(45);
 ```

 {sample}BCT\_PieDoughnutChart\_04{sample}

 ## Slices Sorting

 In Pie/Doughnut web charts, it is possible to sort the series by ascending or descending.
-This feature is controlled using {api:anychart.charts.Pie#sort}**.sort()**{api} parameter.
+This feature is controlled using {api:anychart.charts.Pie#sort}sort(){api} parameter.
 In the sample below three pie charts with identical series are shown, first isn't sorted, the second is sorted ascending and the third - descending.

 {sample :width 690 :height 230}BCT\_PieDoughnutChart\_05{sample}